Web Clients Need Your Help NOW for Google Mobile First Success

 In short, when a company has a website, Google will index and rank its mobile version — and exclude its desktop content (WOW) — because more and more people are looking at websites on their smartphones.
 Here’s a quick statistic that backs up this development: “In the second quarter of 2020, mobile devices (excluding tablets) generated 51.53% of global website traffic.”

 Of course, Google wants to be the best resource for people searching online for solutions.
 So it’s meeting searchers where they are — on their phones.
 Google has been doing mobile-first indexing/ranking for a while with new sites, but now, this will be the default for ALL websites.

 Many, many company websites of all kinds are NOT mobile-responsive right now, which means they’re not working well on smartphones.

 This is a major hurdle because non-mobile-friendly sites are losing business every day to competitors that DO offer a great mobile experience.
-When Google moves to ONLY mobile site ranking in 2021, the problem will be even worse.
+With Google moving to ONLY mobile site ranking, the problem has become even worse.
 Yikes.

 What does this mean to you, the professional web copywriter?